Privacy Policy | Butterfly Clubhouse Daycare Albuquerque, NM

 We are required by law to disclose information in certain circumstances:

-- Child Protective Services: If we suspect child abuse or neglect, we are mandated reporters and must report our concerns to the New Mexico Children, Youth and Families Department as required by state law.
+• Child Protective Services: If we suspect child abuse or neglect, we are mandated reporters.

-- Licensing Authorities: We must provide information to the New Mexico Early Childhood Education and Care Department during licensing inspections, investigations, or as otherwise required for regulatory compliance.
+• Licensing Authorities: We must provide information to the New Mexico Early Childhood Education and Care Department during licensing inspections or investigations.

-- Emergency Situations: In genuine emergencies involving immediate threats to health or safety, we may share information with emergency responders, law enforcement, or medical personnel as necessary to protect the child or others.
+• Emergency Situations: In genuine emergencies, we may share information with emergency responders as necessary to protect the child or others.

 5. Data Security and Protection